Bookmark This Page || Make This My Homepage || Link To Us || Tell a Friend || Search

 - Suitability for further operation

-The recommended minimum value of polarisation index for form wound or random wound ac and dc motors and generators is 2.0.
-Therefore if you know the polarisation index of a motor or generator you can determine if the machine is fit for further use.
-If your machine has an index of less than 2, then it is worth considering changing out.
+The recommended minimum value of polarisation index for form wound or random wound ac and dc motors and generators is widely accepted as 2.0.
+So any PI number above 2 can be considered acceptable.
+If, on the other hand, your machine has an polarisation index of less than 2, then it is worth considering changing out.

 IEEE Std.
 43